Clone the repository

-The MCP Server for iOS Simulator provides a bridge between iOS simulators and the Model Context Protocol, allowing you to programmatically control iOS simulators through a standardized interface.
-This server uses stdio as its transport mechanism, making it perfect for integration with Claude Desktop and other MCP-compatible clients.
+The MCP Server for iOS Simulator provides a bridge between iOS simulators and the Model Context Protocol, enabling programmatic control of iOS simulators through a standardized interface.
+It uses stdio as its transport mechanism, making it compatible with Claude Desktop and other MCP clients.

 npx -y @smithery/cli install @atom2ueki/mcp-server-ios-simulator --client claude